 Why is iron important for children?

 Iron helps move oxygen from the lungs to the rest of the body.
 It also helps muscles store and use oxygen.
 If your child's diet lacks iron, you child might develop an iron deficiency.

 The condition is a common problem in children.
 It can range from mild to serious.
 Without treatment, it can affect a child's growth and development.
 Sometimes, being low on iron can leave the body without enough healthy red blood cells, which carry oxygen.
 This is a serious condition called iron deficiency anemia.

 How much iron do children need?

-Babies are born with iron stored in their bodies, but a steady amount of additional iron is needed to fuel a child's rapid growth and development.
-Here's a guide to iron needs at different ages:
+Babies are born with iron stored in their bodies.
+But a steady amount of iron from food or vitamin supplements is needed to fuel a child's rapid growth and development.
+Here's a guide to iron needs at various ages:

 ||Recommended amount of iron a day

 |14 - 18 years, girls

 |14 - 18 years, boys

 Who's at risk of iron deficiency?